jamesdbrock/hffix/README.md

 ## Library Design

 High Frequency FIX Parser tries to follow the
 <a href="http://www.boost.org/development/requirements.html">Boost Library Requirements and Guidelines</a>.
-It is modern platform-independent C++98 and depends only on the C++ Standard Library.
+It is modern platform-independent C++03 and depends only on the C++ Standard Library.
 It is patterned after the C++ Standard Template Library, and it models each FIX message with Container and Iterator concepts.
 It employs compile-time generic templates but does not employ object-oriented inheritance.

 High Frequency FIX Parser is a header-only library, so there are no binaries to link.
 It also plays well with Boost.
 If you are using <a href="http://www.boost.org/doc/html/date_time.html">Boost Date_Time</a> in your application, High Frequency FIX Parser will support conversion between FIX fields and Boost Date_Time types.

-The design criteria for High Frequency FIX Parser are based on our experience passing messages to various FIX hosts for high frequency quantitative trading at <a href="http://www.t3live.com">T3 Trading Group, LLC</a>.

 All of the Financial Information Exchange (FIX) protocol specification versions supported by the library are bundled into the the distribution, in the `spec` directory.
 As a convenience for the developer, the High Frequency FIX Parser library includes a Python script which parses all of the FIX protocol specification documents and generates the `include/hffix_fields.hpp` file.
 That file has `enum` definitions in a tag namspace and an `hffix::dictionary_init_field` function which allows fields to be referred to by name instead of number both during development, and at run-time.

+The design criteria for High Frequency FIX Parser are based on our experience passing messages to various FIX hosts for high frequency quantitative trading at <a href="http://www.t3live.com">T3 Trading Group, LLC</a>.

 ### Platforms

-The main library `hffix.hpp` should be platform-independent C++03, but is only tested on Linux.
+The main library `hffix.hpp` should be platform-independent C++03, but is only tested on Linux and *gcc*.

 The `spec/codegen` script for re-generating the `hffix_fields.hpp` file requires Python 2.7.